 We are looking for volunteers who will togethger form cover between 9am and 6pm seven days a week.
 We need people to be able to do one or more shifts a week ideally 9am (or as soon after as possible) till 1:45pm, 1:15pm till 6pm, or all day, stick to the same shift and hours each week and people who are able to make a long term commitment, are good at talking on the phone and can use a computer.
 Training will be given on how to use WRAS's Database and how to deal with the incoming calls.

 We regularly have students from local schools and colleges complete their work placements with us.
-For more information please visit the 'Educational Resources' section of the website.
+For more information please visit the 'Educational Resources' section of the website by clicking here.

 What to consider before you Volunteer: